History of WWE: COVID-19 and the ThunderDome (2020–2021)

 In March 2020, WWE began to be impacted by the American onset of the coronavirus (COVID-19) pandemic.
-The March 11 episode of NXT was filmed without spectators at the WWE Performance Center facility in Orlando, as three of the four major sports leagues had announced two days earlier that they would close locker rooms to the media as a precautionary measure.
-As other sports cancellations and postponements were being announced, WWE officially announced on March 12 that its weekly programs, beginning with the following night's episode of SmackDown, would be filmed at the Performance Center with no spectators and only essential staff present.
+The March 11 episode of NXT was filmed without spectators at the WWE Performance Center facility in Orlando, as three of the four major sports leagues two days earlier had closed locker rooms to the media as a precautionary measure.
+As other sports cancellations and postponements followed, WWE, beginning with the March 13 episode of SmackDown, started filming its weekly programs at the Performance Center with no spectators and only essential staff present.
 Major pay per view events including WrestleMania 36 have been aired taped without any attendance as opposed to being aired live.
-NXT has continued to air from Full Sail University, but under similar restrictions.
+NXT continued to air from Full Sail University, but under similar restrictions.
 The highly advertised NXT TakeOver: In Your House aired taped in June 2020, however certain WWE officials were used as part of a very limited crowd for the event.

 Live broadcasts returned on April 13, with the existing arrangements continuing; WWE stated to ESPN.com that "we believe it is now more important than ever to provide people with a diversion from these hard times", and that the company's programming "bring[s] families together and deliver a sense of hope, determination and perseverance".
 It was subsequently reported that Florida Governor Ron DeSantis had deemed WWE a business critical to the state's economy, and had added an exception under the state's stay-at-home order for employees of a "professional sports and media production" that is closed to the public and has a national audience.
 The decision was met with criticism from media outlets, with several media outlets pointing out that DeSantis' actions happened on the same day a pro-Donald Trump political action committee led Linda McMahon, who was previously a part of Trump's cabinet, pledged to spend $18.5 million in advertising in Florida, and that, also on the same day, Vince McMahon was named part of an advisory group created by Trump to devise a strategy in re-launching US economy.